Table of Contents

 If you’re pressed for time, start small with deep breathing exercises during your commute, a quick five-minute meditation session morning and night, or replacing drinking alcohol with a healthier form of stress reduction.

-These practices require minor effort but offer extreme payoffs.
+These practices require a minor effort but offer extreme payoffs.
 Psychotherapist Bryan Robinson, a professor at the University of North Carolina, and author of the book “Chained to the Desk,” reports that our autonomic nervous system includes two branches.
 One is the sympathetic nervous system (our body’s stress response) and the second is a parasympathetic nervous system (our body’s digest and rest response).
 “The key is to find something that you can build into your life that will activate your parasympathetic nervous system,” declares Robinson.
 In short, meditative practices like deep breathing or mindfulness, are excellent places to begin.
 The more you do those, the more you activate your parasympathetic nervous system, which “calms everything down, (and) not just at the moment,” states Robinson.
 “Over time you start to notice that in your life, your parasympathetic nervous system will start to trump your sympathetic nervous system.”

 To be mindful in the present means, deliberately paying attention to free-flowing thoughts and sensations (observing with friendly curiosity and self-compassion), but without any criticism.